ife-bat/st-apps/README.md

 ## Update the local repository in odin

 Log in to odin using ssh (either through a terminal or using the remote coding option in VSCode).
-Then go to / open the directory and pull changes from the [github-repository](https://github.com/ife-bat/st-apps.git repository).
+Then go to / open the directory and pull changes from the [github repository](https://github.com/ife-bat/st-apps.git).

 ```shell
 cd /usr/local/apps/st-apps